Māui Pōmare: Ministerial career

 In April 1916, Pōmare was given ministerial responsibility for the Cook Islands, then a New Zealand territory.
 He lobbied strongly for more funding to be given to the islands and was responsible for considerable infrastructural improvement.
 He opposed, however, the idea of self-governance for the islands, saying that they were not yet ready for it.
 On a number of occasions he overrode laws passed by the islands' own council, causing a certain amount of complaint.
 On the whole, however, he was well regarded in the Cook Islands, being presented with a silver cup at the end of his service.

 Later, in May 1925, Pōmare was appointed Minister of Health, his highest office.
-Due to economic problems the Health Department's budget was low, making it difficult for Pōmare to effect any important reforms.
+Due to economic problems the Health Department's budget was low, making it difficult for him to effect any important reforms.
 Nevertheless, he managed to make gains in some areas, particularly maternity care and equipment sterilisation.

 Pōmare was appointed Companion of the Order of St Michael and St George (CMG) in the 1920 New Year Honours, and Knight Commander of the Order of the British Empire (KBE) in the 1922 King's Birthday Honours.

 Later life

 In 1928 Pōmare contracted tuberculosis.
 In the 1928 election Āpirana Ngata conducted Pōmare's campaign on his behalf, despite belonging to the opposition party.
 Pōmare was re-elected.
-Later Pōmare travelled to California in the hope that the climate would be good for his health.
-He died in Los Angeles on 27 June 1930.
+Later he travelled to California in the hope that the climate would be good for his health.
+He died on 27 June 1930 in Glendale, California, in Los Angeles County.
+Pōmare was cremated in San Francisco, which caused much controversy among Māori, as cremation was against protocol and unprecedented.

 Legacy

-Māui Pōmare day (Te Ra o Māui Pōmare) is celebrated every year at Owae Marae in Waitara, Taranaki on the Saturday closest to the anniversary of his death.
-The day recognises his work in health reforms, politics and especially his investigation of Maori land confiscations.
+Māui Pōmare day (Te Ra o Māui Pōmare) is celebrated every year at Owae Marae in Waitara, Taranaki, on the Saturday closest to the anniversary of his death.
+The day recognises his work in health reforms, politics and especially his investigation of Māori land confiscations.

 Māui Pōmare day is also of significance to Samoa.
 In 1927 Pōmare spoke out in Parliament speeches against New Zealand's methods in dealing with Samoa's resistance movement, and this was recognised at the 2013 Māui Pōmare day.

-In celebrating 150 years of The New Zealand Herald, the newspaper named him New Zealander of the year for 1926, for his work on Maori land grievances.
+In celebrating 150 years of The New Zealand Herald, the newspaper named him New Zealander of the year for 1926, for his work on Māori land grievances.
 The Herald gave him the same award again for 1927, for his work as Health Minister that led to fewer deaths of women at childbirth.